What Are Schema?

 The term ‘schema‘ refers to the fundamental beliefs and feelings we have about ourselves, others, and the world in general – together with how these interact.
 They are very deep-rooted and enduring.

 We develop our schemas during childhood and if our childhood is traumatic these schemas can become extremely negative, dysfunctional and maladaptive.

 This is especially likely to occur if :

 – our parent is highly punitive, leading us to internalize this negative voice

 – our parent failed to meet our basic needs, such as to be loved, to be shown affection, to be made to feel safe

 – our parent ignored us/constantly derided us/treated us with contempt

-Once negative schema are formed, they become deeply embedded into our personality structure and very hard to change.
+Once negative schemas are formed, they become deeply embedded in our personality structure and very hard to change.

 THE EFFECTS OF HAVING DEVELOPED NEGATIVE SCHEMA DUE TO CHILDHOOD TRAUMA :